apache/doris-website/docs/sql-manual/sql-reference/Data-Definition-Statements/Alter/ALTER-TABLE-REPLACE.md

 ### Best Practice
 1. Atomic overlay write operations

-   In some cases, the user wants to be able to rewrite the data of a table, but if the deletion and then import method is used, the data cannot be viewed for a period of time.
-In this case, you can use the `CREATE TABLE LIKE` statement to CREATE a new TABLE with the same structure.
-After importing the new data into the new TABLE, you can replace the old TABLE atomic to achieve the purpose.
+  In some cases, the user wants to be able to rewrite the data of a certain table, but if this is done by deleting first and then importing, there will be a period of time in between when the data cannot be viewed.
+In this case, the user can first use the `CREATE TABLE LIKE` statement to create a new table with the same structure, import the new data into the new table, and then replace the old table atomically through a replace operation to achieve the goal.
+For partition-level atomic override write operations, see the [Temporary Partitioning document](../../../../advanced/partition/table-temp-partition.md)